mikaelho/pythonista-uiconstraints/README.md

     Dock.default_fit = Dock TIGHT

-Most `dock` methods support a `share` parameter that can be used to define how much of the superview's area the view should take:
+Many `dock` methods support `share` and `constant` parameters.

+`share` parameter can be used to define how much of the superview's area the view should take:

     view.dock.top(share=.5)

 This is only exact if you use `TIGHT` fit, as there is no way to dynamically account for the space taken by margins.

+`constant` parameter can be used to adjust the margins manually, although I feel that this is probably bad layout design.

 ## Ambiguous constraints